-Teachers use a common pro-forma for Education Plans (Appendix 1).
-One education plan per term will be planned and written - September, January and April.
+Teachers use a common pro-forma for Individual Personal Learning Plans and Reviews.
+At least two phases of Personal Learning Plan per year will be planned and written - September/October, January/February.
+A third, or further additional plans, can be written as required.
 The targets set will describe the knowledge or skills that we expect the child to achieve.
-The Education Plan will be discussed with the parents and the pupil and their help will be sought in achieving the targets.
-Each Education Plan will be evaluated with pupils and parents (appendix 2) and the next Education Plan will be introduced.
+The Personal Learning Plan will be discussed and planned with the parents and the pupil and their help will be sought in achieving the targets.
+Each Learning Plan will be evaluated with pupils and parents and the next Learning Plan will be introduced.
 Evidence will be kept of the evaluation of the targets set, for example, samples of work, running records, teacher observations, informal testing.

-The class teacher will give Principal, Parents, Classroom Assistant, SENCo and outside agencies (working with the pupil) a copy of each Education Plan.
+The class teacher will give Principal, Parents, Classroom Assistant, SENCo and outside agencies (working with the pupil) a copy of each Learning Plan.